Asian markets rally, dollar dips as traders price in policy tightening

 ECB chief Christine Lagarde suggested policy would continue to be tightened for some time.

-The yen was also slightly stronger, having been in danger of hitting a 32-year low versus the greenback, with senior Japanese officials hinting at possible action to curb its losses if the unit fell further.
+The pick-up came after Bank of Japan chief Haruhiko Kuroda met Prime Minister Fumio Kishida on Friday before saying "the rapid weakening of the yen is undesirable".

+The talks were used as a sign of intent to act in support of the currency if it continued to weaken. ion forthcoming.

-However, there is an expectation that it will see more losses as the Bank of Japan sticks rigidly to its ultra-loose policies despite the Fed's increasingly hawkish moves.
+However, there is an expectation the Japanese unit will see more losses as the BoJ sticks rigidly to its ultra-loose policies despite the Fed's increasingly hawkish moves.

-Oil prices extended Thursday's gains though they remain pressured by ongoing worries about the impact on demand from possible recessions caused by the rate hikes and inflation.
+Oil prices edged up after Thursday's gains though they remain pressured by ongoing worries about the impact on demand from possible recessions caused by the rate hikes and inflation.

 Weakness in China's economy and lockdowns in major cities were also cause for concern among commodities traders.